conjuga/conjuga/_posts/2025/03/28/2025-03-28-avoir_conditional_present.md

 ---

-To help you practice and get more comfortable with French conjugation, download our [French Conjugation App]({{site.appStore.url}}).
+To help you practice and get more comfortable with French conjugation, download our [Conjuga]({{site.appStore.url}}).
 It's a great tool to have in your French learning toolkit!

 Stay tuned for more guides on French verb conjugations to enhance your language learning journey!